 Simply put, wrongful death is, unfortunately, a death that could’ve otherwise been avoided because it was caused by a person acting negligently or recklessly.
 Common causes presented in a wrongful death claim include, but are not limited to:

-- Medical malpractice – Includes a botched surgery, misdiagnosis, negligent anesthesia usage.
+- Medical Malpractice – Includes a botched surgery, misdiagnosis, negligent anesthesia usage.

-- Unsafe properties – When the unsafe conditions of somebody’s property cause a death, e.g., improper installation of handrails on stairs or balconies.
+- Unsafe Properties – When the unsafe conditions of somebody’s property cause a death, e.g., improper installation of handrails on stairs or balconies.

-- A motorcycle, truck, or car accident – The car accident in question has to have been at the fault of another for a wrongful death case to receive the highest possible payout.
+- A Motorcycle, Truck, or Car Accident – The car accident in question has to have been at the fault of another for a wrongful death case to receive the highest possible payout.

-- Workplace accident – Examples include exposure to hazardous chemicals or poor working conditions.
+- Workplace Accident – Examples include exposure to hazardous chemicals or poor working conditions.

-- Nursing home abuse – Abuse of a resident at a nursing home, usually by carers that leads to their untimely passing,
+- Nursing Home Abuse – Abuse of a resident at a nursing home, usually by carers that leads to their untimely passing,

-- Slip-and-fall accident – Occurs when an individual slips on somebody’s property because of the occupier’s own negligence.
+- Slip-and-Fall Accident – Occurs when an individual slips on somebody’s property because of the occupier’s own negligence.

-- Defective product – Includes prescription drugs or a defective medical device.
+- Defective Product – Includes prescription drugs or a defective medical device.

-- Birth injuries – When medical malpractice leads to the death of an infant.
+- Birth Injuries – When medical malpractice leads to the death of an infant.

 If you have lost a loved one because of one of these negligent/ reckless acts, or because of an unlisted circumstance, then you may be able to sue the individual who was responsible for their death.
 This is known as a wrongful death lawsuit.
 A wrongful death claim can be filed by either the executor of the deceased’s estate or the deceased’s family members (there is a limit on which specific relatives are able to do so).

-The Florida Wrongful Death Act, set out in Florida Statute 768.16-768.26, can aid in your understanding as to whether you have a wrongful death case in Fort Myers and any necessary details surrounding the legalities of your case.
-If you are struggling to understand the details and strength of your case, then contact a Fort Myers wrongful death attorney.
 Wrongful death lawyers at The Law Place will be able to explain the Florida civil legal system and what it means for your case.
 It is best to get in touch with a wrongful death attorney as soon as possible to ensure the best chances for winning your lawsuit.
 Contact a wrongful death attorney at The Law Place to organize a free consultation, where we can discuss your wrongful death lawsuit and explain all the necessary information so that you can make an informed decision before going ahead.

 The Florida Wrongful Death Act (Section 768.21) outlines how the surviving relatives can claim for compensation following a wrongful death case in Fort Myers.
 This law expresses that the family of the deceased “may recover the value of lost support and services from the date of the decedent’s injury to her or his death, with interest, and future loss of support and services from the date of death and reduced to present value.”